 Fifth, carrier unlocking, even when it happens, also is unpredictable and slow.
-While many carriers advertise quick unlocking, Gazelle finds that actual carrier unlocking times range from two to 60 days.
-Moreover, there is a strong presence of dissatisfied customers trying unsuccessfully to unlock their phones.
-Gazelle estimates that "[f]orty percent of customers contacting Gazelle for assistance report failure and /or belief that their phone remains locked due to an error by AT&T." "This is incredibly frustrating," wrote one AT&T customer, "as I followed the exact procedures outlined by AT&T and seconded by Gazelle.
+While many carriers advertise quick unlocking, Gazelle finds, at least in the context of phones, that actual carrier unlocking times range from two to 60 days.104 Moreover, there is a strong presence of dissatisfied customers trying unsuccessfully to unlock their devices.
+Gazelle estimates that "[f]orty percent of customers contacting Gazelle for assistance report failure and /or belief that their phone remains locked due to an error by AT&T."105 "This is incredibly frustrating," wrote one AT&T customer, "as I followed the exact procedures outlined by AT&T and seconded by Gazelle.
 The phone said it had been unlocked successfully.
-After waiting for two weeks to get it unlocked in the first place from AT&T now it is for some reason still locked."
-Likewise, one T-Mobile customer bemoaned that "I've done everything they said, they've put the request through and then I got an email stating they can't process the request.
-The email doesn't say why not and nor can any rep."
+After waiting for two weeks to get it unlocked in the first place from AT&T now it is for some reason still locked."106 Likewise, one T-Mobile customer bemoaned that "I've done everything they said, they've put the request through and then I got an email stating they can't process the request.
+The email doesn't say why not and nor can any rep."107

 Finally, these policies often do not apply to certain consumers who are willing to fully repay the subsidized price of their devices through paying Early Termination Fees or otherwise.
 Both AT&T and T-Mobile appear to require certain devices to remain on the carriers' network for a minimum period of time before switching carrier networks regardless of when or how the device was paid for.
-Once the carrier has been paid for its device subsidy, there is no reason the phone should not be able to be unlocked, and the consumer free to choose a new carrier-yet some policies prevent exactly that.
-The Unlocking Act had it right: as long as customers "have complied with their contracts," the White House declared in announcing the Act, "consumers will now be able to enjoy the freedom of taking their mobile service -- and a phone they already own -- to the carrier that best fits their needs."
-That freedom must be maintained for both consumers and bulk recyclers.
+Once the carrier has been paid for its device subsidy, there is no reason the device should not be able to be unlocked, and the consumer free to choose a new carrier-yet some policies prevent exactly that.
+The Unlocking Act had it right: as long as customers "have complied with their contracts," the White House declared in announcing the Act, "consumers will now be able to enjoy